aviatesk/street-feature-analysis/README.md

 ### Use Street10

-You can get Street10 at this link: **https://drive.google.com/file/d/1qOIKSr2LA9TbBYf96y1Wr0KrQKBGmHQp/view?usp=sharing** (anyone who knows this link can download it). <br> Unzip Street10.zip and then you would get .npy files each of which keeps each city's street images as an 224 x 224 x 3 array.
+You can get Street10 at this link: **https://drive.google.com/file/d/1qOIKSr2LA9TbBYf96y1Wr0KrQKBGmHQp/view?usp=sharing** (anyone who knows this link can download it). <br> Unzip Street10.zip and then you would get .npy files each of which keeps each city's street images as an n x 224 x 224 x 3 array.

 You may find [load_data.py](src/load_data.py ) useful to load and see the data, or to convert the data into .png format and make the directory for using `keras.preprocessing.image.ImageDataGenerator.flow_from_directory`.